 There may be a point at which you’ve trimmed all the unnecessary expenses but need to cut even further.
-With interest rates as low as they are today, refinancing your current loans (like car loans and mortgages) could lower your essential payments and give you extra cash to use elsewhere in your budget.
+Refinancing your current loans (like car loans and mortgages) could lower your essential payments and give you extra cash to use elsewhere in your budget.

 3. Start an emergency fund

 Murphy’s Law says that anything that can go wrong will.
 At one time or another, we’ve all faced an unexpected home or car repair, bill, or even job loss.
 That’s where having an emergency fund can help you keep from blowing your budget.

 Recognize that this is an emergency fund; it’s not a rainy-day fund or a typical savings account.
 Any money you put into your emergency fund should be used for emergencies only.
 Weekend getaways or spotting things on sale that you’ve wanted for months are great, but they’re not emergencies.